Ha-Duong-88/Pewlett-Hackard-Analysis/README.md

 ## Project Purpose
+The Human Resources (HR) department at Pewlett Hackard is preparing for the retirement of a large portion of their workforce.
+They would like to know how many employees and in which departments these employees approaching retirement.

-The objective of this project was to determine the number of retirement-eligible employees based on their birth dates, job titles, employment dates. and number of retiring employees that are eligible to participate in a mentorship program to train employees getting ready for retirement.
+The objective of this project was to determine the number of retirement-eligible employees based on their birth dates, job titles, employment dates, and number of retiring employees that are qualified to participate in a new mentorship program that Pewlett Packard is establishing to train employees getting ready for retirement.
 The new mentoring program will help to retain experienced and successful employees that want to step back into a part-time role instead of retiring completely.
 Their new role in the company would be as mentor for newly hired employees.

 ## Project Deliverables
 There were two deliverables for this analysis project: